 Appointment in the U.S. Navy Reserve

-In order to comply with your Service Obligation Contract you must apply for and accept an appointment as a commissioned officer in the U.S. Navy Reserve, U.S. Coast Guard Reserve, or any other Reserve or National Guard unit of an armed force of the United States.
+In order to comply with your Service Obligation Contract you must apply for, and accept if tendered, an appointment as a commissioned officer in the U.S. Navy Reserve (including the Merchant Marine Reserve, U.S. Navy Reserve), U.S. Coast Guard Reserve, or any other Reserve or National Guard unit of an armed force of the United States.
 With the recommendation of the Officer-In-Charge, Department of Naval Science, and the Academy superintendent, you will receive your appointment at graduation.
 Although officer appointment applications may be made to any armed force, the majority of graduates will be appointed as ensigns in the Merchant Marine Reserve, U.S. Navy Reserve.
 After appointment as Ensign, USNR, you must perform satisfactorily in the Navy Reserve for at least eight (8) years.
 An individual's requirements and options under this program will vary depending on whether the graduate is working at sea or ashore.
 Details will be provided by the Naval Science Department either through their course of instruction or upon request.